Overlay

 The most powerful purpose statements look beyond profit.
 This means they talk only of the good the brand seeks to create without stating the obvious goal of every business: profit.
 It is within the context of profit making that goodness makes a difference.
 People always remember the profit orientation of a meaningful brand, but it is the meaning the brand conveys that leads people to appreciate and prefer that brand.

 While it may seem counterintuitive to not include the profit motive—after all what will shareholders think?—the benefits are clear.
-Having a purpose is not about forgetting about profits, it’s about changing how you think about the positive outcomes that happen when you make profits.
+Having a purpose is not about forgetting profits, it’s about changing how you think about the positive outcomes that happen when you make profits.

 How does one define a purpose beyond profit?